yedhink/webpage-from-sketch/readme.md

 # Webpage From Sketch

 Special kinda cooked ramen codebase.
-Use at your own discretion, because I neither me nor mere mortals can figure out what's going on in this codebase after a while!
+Use at your own discretion, because neither me nor mere mortals can figure out what's going on in this codebase after a while!
+I am kidding.
+It's not that badly written compared to my other projects :D

 ## Authors
 * @yedhink